silversub/terraform/faqs.md

 </tbody>
 </table>

-## How do I setup IBM IBM Cloud Provider plug-in for Terraform provider for IBM Cloud Provider plug-in for Terraform version 0.13.0?
+## How do I setup IBM Cloud Provider plug-in for Terraform version 0.13.0?
 {: #ibm-terraform-provider-v13}
 {: faq}